-RCRA also provides the statutory authority for the EPA Administrator and/or Authorized State regulatory Authority (NYSDEC) to require implementation of RCRA Corrective Actions to protect human health and the environment from releases or potential releases of hazardous waste and/or hazardous constituents at the WNYNSC.
-In March of 1992 a RCRA Section 3008(h) Administrative Order on Consent was issued by the EPA and NYSDEC to DOE and NYSERDA, as respondents, requiring the implementation of the RCRA Corrective Action Program at WNYNSC.
-As a part of this Order, DOE and NYSERDA were required to perform corrective action activities, including but not limited to, Interim Measures to reduce or eliminate threats to human health and the environment if necessary, an RFI to determine if any release had occurred, and when directed by NYSDEC, and a CMS to evaluate selection of remedial alternatives for SWMUs at the WNYNSC.
+RCRA also provides the statutory authority for the EPA administrator and/or authorized state regulatory authority (NYSDEC) to require implementation of RCRA corrective actions to protect human health and the environment from releases or potential releases of hazardous waste and/or hazardous constituents at WNYNSC.
+In March of 1992, an RCRA Section 3008(h) Administrative Order on Consent was issued by EPA and NYSDEC to DOE and NYSERDA, requiring implementation of the RCRA Corrective Action Program at WNYNSC.
+As a part of this Order, DOE and NYSERDA were required to perform corrective action activities including, but not limited to, interim measures to reduce or eliminate threats to human health and the environment if necessary, an RCRA facility investigation to determine if any release had occurred, and, when directed by NYSDEC, a Corrective Measures Study to evaluate selection of remedial alternatives for SWMUs at WNYNSC.

-State Pollutant Discharge Elimination System (ECL Sections 17; 6 NYCRR Part 750)-New York State's SPDES program is governed by ECL Article 17 as discussed above and (6 NYCRR Parts 750 et seq).
-The State's SPDES program must be consistent with the applicable provisions of the Clean Water Act and the national NPDES program, and with the implementing Federal regulations applicable to municipal sewage treatment plants.
+State Pollutant Discharge Elimination System (ECL Article 17; 6 NYCRR Part 750 et seq.)-New York State's SPDES program is governed by ECL Article 17, as discussed in the preceding section on the Clean Water Act, and 6 NYCRR Parts 750 et seq.
+New York's SPDES program must be consistent with the applicable provisions of the Clean Water Act and the NPDES program and with the Federal implementing regulations applicable to municipal sewage treatment plants.

-An SPDES permit from NYSDEC is required to discharge any pollutant to the waters of the State from an outlet or point source.
-The WNYNSC holds two SPDES permits; DOE was issued a permit for the WVDP, and a separate permit for the SDA was issued to NYSERDA.
+An SPDES permit from NYSDEC is required to discharge any pollutant to state waters from an outlet or point source.
+There are two SPDES permits for WNYNSC: DOE was issued a permit for WVDP, and NYSERDA was issued a separate permit for the SDA.

-Construction activities impacting 0.4 hectare (1 acre) or more require an SPDES construction permit.
+Construction activities impacting 0.4 hectares (1 acre) or more require an SPDES construction permit.
 The permit requires that all construction activities be conducted in conformance with state-derived performance standards for erosion control and stormwater management.
-Significant addition or modification to existing facilities and discharges would require modifying the WVDP SPDES permit, as well as preparation of a stormwater pollution prevention plan.
-An SPDES permit also would be necessary if a mobile wastewater treatment unit were to be used during implementation.
-An SPDES permit that includes provisions for long-term monitoring of surface water and surface water discharges could be required for the post-implementation phase under restricted use scenarios.
+Significant addition or modification to existing facilities and discharges would require modifying the WVDP SPDES permit and preparing a stormwater pollution prevention plan.
+An SPDES permit also would be necessary if a mobile wastewater treatment unit is used during decommissioning.
+An SPDES permit that includes provisions for long-term monitoring of surface water and surface water discharges could be required after decommissioning under restricted use scenarios.

-Stream Protection Act (ECL Section 15-0501; 6 NYCRR Part 608)-With some exceptions, no person or public corporation may change, modify, or disturb the course, channel, or bed of a protected stream, or remove any sand, gravel or other materials from the bed of a protected stream or its banks [classification and standard of C(T) or higher], without first obtaining a stream protection permit from NYSDEC (6 NYCRR 608.2, "Disturbance of Protected Streams").
-Regulations at 6 NYCRR 608.3, Dams and Impoundment Structures, may be relevant to alternatives altering the reservoir dams in Waste Management Area 12.
+Stream Protection Act (ECL 15-0501; 6 NYCRR Part 608)-With some exceptions, no person or public corporation may change, modify, or disturb the course, channel, or bed of a protected stream or remove any sand, gravel or other materials from the bed of a protected stream or its banks [classification and standard of C(T) or higher] without first obtaining a stream protection permit from NYSDEC (6 NYCRR 608.2, "Disturbance of Protected Streams").
+Regulations at 6 NYCRR 608.3, "Dams and Impoundment Structures," may be relevant to alternatives altering the reservoir dams in Waste Management Area 12.

-The New York State Historic Preservation Act (Parks, Recreation, and Historic Preservation Law Section 14.09; 9 NYCRR Parts 426-428)-The Commissioner of Parks, Recreation and Historic Preservation, in consultation with the State Board for Historic Preservation, has established the New York State Register of Historic Places.
-Buildings or other facilities on or eligible for listing on the State Register of Historical Places and sites listed on the National Register are provided special protections.
+The New York State Historic Preservation Act (Parks, Recreation, and Historic Preservation Law Section 14.09; 9 NYCRR Parts 426-428)-The commissioner of parks, recreation and historic preservation, in consultation with the State Board for Historic Preservation, has established the New York State Register of Historic Places.
+Buildings or other facilities on or eligible for listing on the State Register of Historical Places and sites listed on the National Register of Historic Places are provided special protections.